-The global management consulting firm Boston Consulting Group claims that Thais are the most brand-conscious and brand-loyal among Southeast Asian consumers.
+The global management consulting firm Boston Consulting Group claims that Thais are the most brand-conscious and brand-loyal19 among Southeast Asian consumers.

-According to Deloitte’s Thailand Consumer Survey 2018, as cited by Austrade, Thais overwhelmingly prefer foreign brands across these categories:
+According to Deloitte’s Thailand Consumer Survey 2018, as cited by Austrade,4 Thais overwhelmingly prefer foreign brands across these categories:

 This preference holds true for households across all income levels—from those earning less than 18,000 baht a month (less than USD 600) to those earning more than 85,000 baht a month (more than USD 2600).
 The only exception is for clothing and footwear, as most households prefer local brands in this category.
 (The top income bracket, though, see an almost equal split in preference between foreign and local brands.)

-Thais are described as “cautious” and “incredibly price-conscious” consumers.
-In fact, ecommerceIQ’s E-Marketplace Survey Thailand 2018 showed that “cheaper product prices” ranked among the top reasons Thais shop online.
+Thais are described20 as “cautious” and “incredibly price-conscious” consumers.
+In fact, ecommerceIQ’s E-Marketplace Survey Thailand 201821 showed that “cheaper product prices” ranked among the top reasons Thais shop online.

-Thais’ tight purses are also reflected in the country’s average eCommerce basket size of US$42.
-It’s lower than that of Singapore, Philippines, and Myanmar—despite the fact that Thailand is Southeast Asia’s second largest economy and, as mentioned, is the region’s fastest-growing eCommerce market.
+Thais’ tight purses are also reflected in the country’s average eCommerce basket size of US$42.14 It’s lower than that of Singapore, Philippines, and Myanmar—despite the fact that Thailand is Southeast Asia’s second largest economy22 and, as mentioned, is the region’s fastest-growing eCommerce market.